 The Roman Empire sought to attack all three, thus the heh.
 They destroyed the second Temple, ushering in an attack on the body, mind, and spirit of God’s people.
 Every aspect was under siege.

 There is an inherent link between physical exile and spiritual exile.
-The chaos and disorder, the uprooting and upheaval of life as known, throws us off axis, and we lose our center on the One.
+The chaos and disorder, the uprooting and upheaval of life as known, throw us off-axis, and we lose our center on the One.
 Satan, Hebrew for enemy, seeks to distance and isolate us from God.

-Imagine concentric circles with a bull’s-eye in the middle.
-The farther we are away from the center, the greater degree of exile we experience.
+Imagine concentric circles with a bulls-eye in the middle.
+The farther we are away from the center, the greater the degree of exile we experience.
 The degree that we are disconnected, or distanced from the center, is the degree that our lives come out of divine alignment into misalignment.

 How far are we from the Redeemer, who is our center?
 Remember the story when the rich, young ruler who came to Jesus and demanded, “What do I have to do to obtain eternal life?”
 Yeshua basically responded, “You are not far from the kingdom of God.”
 (Matthew 19:16).
 Yeshua invites us into proximity—far or near.
 In Isaiah 57:19, He says, “Proclaim shalom shalom to those that are far and those that are near.”

-If your not drawing close to Messiah and if he is not the axis on which your life revolves, then it’s the world’s hand that is taking you for a spin and not the Lord’s!
+If you are not drawing close to Messiah and if he is not the axis on which your life revolves, then it’s the world’s hand that is taking you for a spin and not the Lord’s!